 The University continues to go from strength to strength developing into the innovative, research-led institution it is today.

-In our archives you can discover the fascinating history of the University of Surrey, exploring the establishment of a University on a completely new campus, the developments and expansions on the Stag Hill site.
+In our archives you can discover the fascinating history of the University of Surrey and the establishment and expansion of a completely new campus.
 Explore our photographs, minutes, student publications, annual reports, maps, plans and administrative records of this remarkable institution.